 And…of course I had to make some blue ticking stripe towels to match the farmhousey goodness. tsk.

 Both the shelf unit and towels are available as a set in my online shop.
-You can also purchase the Pfaltzgraff bread platter too!
-Stop by to see all that I have to offer in the way of redeemed furniture, vintage finds, and handmade goods.
+(SOLD) Stop by to see all that I have to offer in the way of redeemed furniture, vintage finds, and handmade goods.

 Do pin and share this upcycled pallet creation to inspire other to give DIY a try.
 It sure can be fun!